 AUTOGRAPH AND DOCUMENT AUTHENTICATION

 Some of the well-known autograph authenticators have been involved in authenticating forgeries.
 We are third-party private investigators working for you.
-We are a licensed and insured agency trained to spot forgeries.
 Remember, if you did not see the person actually sign the item, assume it is a fake until you have proven otherwise.

 Signature found to be a forgery, but yet authenticatd as real.